novinxy/salazaar/README.md

 > **Make your codebase speak snake'ish! 🐍**

 **salazaar** is a library that transpiles JavaScript code into syntax-correct Python code.

-Its main goal is to help you migrate legacy, untyped JS projects into the modern Python ecosystem as smoothly as possible.
+Main goal is to help you migrate legacy, untyped JS projects into the modern Python ecosystem as smoothly as possible.

 ---